salrue/tenis_analytics/README.md

-Project to plot a tenis game shot
+Project to plot a tenis game shot.
+Data from app